owencraston/owencraston.github.io/src/data/blog/post-2/index.md

     }
 }
 ```
 The `computeIfAbsent` will create the edge if it is not present, and add the vertex to that edge.
-Since we are using maps/sets behind the scenes, our runtime for adding an edge remains constant with `O(1)` insertion.
+Since it's using maps/sets behind the scenes, the runtime for adding an edge remains constant with `O(1)` insertion.